tias112/aurora/README.md

 # aurora

-K index realtime calculation based on kiruna magnetogram data from www2.irf.se.
-If value of K index > 3 then message is sent to telegram chat.
+Telegram bot that monitors kiruna magnetogram data (www2.irf.se) and sends notifications of high values of Q.

 1. setup python
    - Ensure Python 3 is installed on your system